SEARCH

 However, the ATO manually processes mail applications and it takes between 14 to 28 days to issue a certificate, depending on complications with the information entered or otherwise.
 Particularly problematic applications may take even longer to process, and the ATO states that they will not prioritise applications based on how urgently the certificate is needed.

+If you’re unsure about your tax residency or selling through a company or trust, your conveyancer or agent can help and guide you through the process.
 By picking the best agent, you can be sure that their expertise will guide you through the ATO clearance certificate application process safely.

 Which Real Estate Agent is committed to swiftly (and for free!) finding the best agents in your area that excel.
 Don’t hesitate in calling 1300 66 555 7 or visiting our homepage for more information on quickly securing your perfect agent.